ApollosProject/apollos-apps/.github/PULL_REQUEST_TEMPLATE.md

 ## TODO:

-- [ ] PR has a relevant title that adheres to our patch-notes/change-log style
+- [ ] PR has a relevant title that will be understandable in a public changelog (ie...non developers)
 - [ ] Closes [tag-issues-here]
 - [ ] No new warnings in tests, in storybook, and in-app
 - [ ] Upload GIF(s) of iOS and Android